evelinakireilyte/Tastebook/README.md

 ### Comments and rating

-I used React rating stars component to allow users rate recipes in the scale from 1 to 5, when logged in.
+I used the React rating stars component to allow users rate recipes in the scale from 1 to 5, when logged in.
 Stars highlight in yellow when hovered over to display the rating given.
 Feature was set up to request users to submit a comment in order to rate recipes and vice versa.
 Code included error handling.

 #### Code Snippet - Rating and review component
 <img src="https://res.cloudinary.com/eevelynaa1/image/upload/v1641898131/github/tastebook_8_crbksl.png" height="250"> <img src="https://res.cloudinary.com/eevelynaa1/image/upload/v1641898131/github/tastebook_9_pcmlbo.png" height="250">

 ### Database seeding

 In order to save time when seeding the app database and avoid the option of adding recipes one by one, I have used a publicly accessible database to extract recipes in the format set out under recipe schema.
-To do so, I have written a python script that takes in the data from downloaded dataSet.csv file and dumps the information in recipes.json file in the defined format.
+To do so, I have written a Python script that takes in the data from downloaded dataSet.csv file and dumps the information in recipes.json file in the defined format.
 Since some fields such as cookTime, prepTime, difficulty and others were not defined in the public database but were set as mandatory in our recipe schema, I have used a random selection of options provided to generate the information.
 Once recipes were extracted, information dumped in recipes.json file was copied over to the seeds file to seed our database, giving the app a complete look.

 #### Code Snippet - Recipe mapper written and used to extract recipes in the format defined
 <img src="https://res.cloudinary.com/eevelynaa1/image/upload/v1641899401/github/Screenshot_2022-01-11_at_11.09.16_u4jumm.png" height="500">